Content marketing includes blogs, guides, hubs, courses, videos, games, tools, calculators, awards, books, magazines, reports, and more.

 Type: Book / Award

 Why it works: The Guinness Book of World Records connects the Guinness brand to something people are genuinely interested in.
-The book rarely, if ever, references Guinness products, but it increases the brand’s name recognition just by filling its space within the cultural zeitgeist.
-This is a great example of content taking on a life of its own outside of the brand supporting it.
+The book rarely, if ever, refers to Guinness products but increases the brand’s name recognition just by filling its own space within the cultural zeitgeist.
+This is an excellent example of content taking on a life of its own outside of the brand supporting it.

 24. John Deere The Furrow Magazine